Table Of Contents

 Key Things to Know About Dry Steam Cleaners

-Real dry steam cleaners reach 200-300°F. This means they can kill dust mites in your mattress, sanitize bathroom tiles, and break down grease without scrubbing.
-If a machine only reaches 150°F, it’s not true dry steam.
+Understanding the meaning of dry steam cleaner means starting with heat.
+True dry steam cleaners reach 200–300°F, allowing them to kill dust mites in mattresses, sanitize bathroom tiles, and break down grease without scrubbing.
+Machines that only reach around 150°F are not true dry steam cleaners.

 Our humid weather makes traditional wet cleaning a nightmare – things stay damp forever.
 Dry steam works with our climate instead of against it, giving you clean surfaces that dry quickly even when it’s 80% humidity outside.